LDprg/XDC/README.md

-# UCFHighlighter
+# XDCHighlighter
-A Sublime Text 3 Package for Highlighting ISE UCF files for VHDL
+A Sublime Text 3/4 Package for Highlighting VIVADO XDC files for VHDL

 Save the file to your Packages\User folder.